INTERESTING FACTS ABOUT COMETS !!!

-The comets travel in vast orbits around the Sun in a enormous, ball shaped place, called the Oort cloud, with billions and billions of other comets.
-This stretches all the way around the Solar System, way beyond Pluto.
+The comets travel in vast orbits around the Sun in a enormous, ball shaped place, called the Oort Cloud, with billions and billions of other comets.
+This stretches all the way around our solar system, way beyond Pluto.

-On Earth we can only see comets when they leave the Oort Cloud.
+On Earth we can only see comets when they leave the Oort Cloud and the Kuiper Belt.

-When a comet leaves the Oort cloud and gets closer to the Sun, it starts spewing dust and gas, it gets brighter an increases in size and then a forms a head and tails.
+When a comet leaves the Oort cloud or the Kuiper Belt and gets closer to the Sun, it starts spewing dust and gas, gets brighter, increases in size and then a forms a head and tails.

-Comets have such vast space in the Oort Cloud that they get no closer to each other than we on Earth do to the Sun.
+Comets have such vast space in the Oort Cloud and the Kuiper Belt, that they get no closer to each other, than we on Earth do to the Sun.

 The first person to realize that comets orbit the Sun was Edmond Halley in 1664, while looking through his dads telescope.